 Nonetheless, to truly understand Pakistani cuisine, we need to recognize what makes it stand out from the rest.
 To begin with, most dishes in Pakistan are seasoned with different blends of spices and seasonal herbs compared to neighboring countries.
 The results are those irresistible, blooming aromatic flavors.

 However, the spiciness can vary across regions, as eastern provinces tend to overly season their food compared to their western counterparts such as Kashmir.

 Much Pakistani cooking is based on traditional Pashtun cuisine, comprising lamb and goat, with luscious and delicate textures.
-Most meals are accompanied with an assortment of rice and flattened bread (from wheat), which are both staple foods.
+Most meals are accompanied by an assortment of rice and flattened bread (made from wheat), which are both staple Pakistani foods.